NCBI-Hackathons/CakeCell/README.md

 - Ian Seim

 ## Goal
-We have microscopy images of filaments and stem cells:
+We'd like to automatically segment microscopy images of filaments and stem cells:

 <div align="center">
   <img src="images/filaments.jpg", width="400px"> <n>
   <img src="images/stemcells.jpg", width="400px">
 </div>

-We'd like to automatically segment these objects with high fidelity.

-We're going to try to use <a href="https://github.com/facebookresearch/Detectron">Detectron</a> to do the heavy lifting for us.
+We're using <a href="https://github.com/facebookresearch/Detectron">Detectron</a>, Facebook AI Research's "software system that implements state-of-the-art object detection algorithms".
+This method was able to segment even objects that were not originally in the training data set ([Fig. 2 in Learning to Segment Object Candidates](https://arxiv.org/abs/1506.06204)).
+In the same way, we want to see whether Detectron can segment our images without any microscopy training data.

 <div align="center">
 <img src="images/bicycles.jpg", width="800px">